|

 circumstances are.
 Avoid any kind of service that promises

-certain number of streams or followers.
+a certain number of streams or followers.
 If Spotify finds out

 that you’re getting fake followers or streams, you will be

-banned, or blacklisted and miss the chance to appear on the platform’s
+banned or blacklisted and miss the chance to appear on the platform’s

 homepage or even search results.